RussellMelchiorre/RoutineSync/README.md

 * Firebase 8.0 (BAAS - Backend as a Service)
 * Google material icons

-## 4. Complete setup/installion/usage
+## 4. Complete setup/installation/usage
-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps ...
 * The project can be hosted through a liveserve service
-* The project can also be acessed at: https://comp-1800-202430-team05.web.app/
+* The project can also be accessed at: https://comp-1800-202430-team05.web.app/

 ## 5. Known Bugs and Limitations
-Here are some known bugs:
-* Sometimes the notifications bell will not load in properly and only display its identificator "notifications".
+* The notifications bell does not load in properly and only displays its identifier "notifications".
-* The repeat event function sometimes does not stop on the end date.
+* The repeat event function occasionally stops on the wrong end date.

 ## 6. Features for Future
 What we'd like to build in the future:
-* We would like to add better navigation such as where friends names can be clicked to bring up thier events.
+* We would like to add better navigation such as being able to click friends names bring up their events.
 * We would like to add a feature to be able to import external calendars.
-* We would like to add a way to add friend and login through external sources.
+* We would like to add a way to add friends and the ability to login through external sources.
 * We would like to add timers which work across all pages.

 ## 7. Contents of Folder